tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 # Introduction to Galaxy

 Galaxy is a web-based platform for running data analysis and integration, geared towards bioinformatics.
-- Open-source
+- Open-source, public servers
 - Developed at Penn State, Johns Hopkins, OHSU and Cleveland Clinic with many more outside contributions
 - Large and extremely responsive community

 ## Galaxy on the Tufts University High Performance Compute (HPC) Cluster

-Our Galaxy server runs on the HPC cluster, using compute nodes and Slurm scheduler to run user jobs.
+Our Galaxy server runs on the HPC cluster, storing data on HPC drives and using compute nodes and Slurm scheduler to run user jobs.
+In practice, this means that Tufts users have more resources on Tufts' Galaxy compared to public servers.

 <img src="../img/galaxy_hpc.png" width="700">